Banff Railway Lands Area Redevelopment Plan

 - Read the 2019 report to Banff Town Council with the Terms of Reference for the ARP:

-The Town of Banff has provided policy direction and guidance to the project proponent and their consulting team since February 2019 to identify requirements and to ensure the plan adheres to the Council-approved terms of reference for the site development.
+The Town of Banff has provided policy direction and guidance to the project proponent - Norquay/Liricon Capital - and their consulting team since the project was initiated in February 2019 to identify expectations and requirements of the Town of Banff to ensure the final draft of the plan adheres to the Council-approved terms of reference for the future redevelopment of the site .

 The purpose of the Banff Railway Lands Area Redevelopment Plan (ARP) is to create a vibrant, multimodal transportation hub and destination arrival centre that respects and enhances the historical, physical, and social context of the site.
 The overarching vision is to reinvigorate the railway lands. and restore the historic Banff train station and surrounding area to its former prominence, a gathering place for residents and a visitor arrival centre.
 The plan will also build on the historic character of the site and enhance the potential for the interpretation of the history of the Canadian Pacific Railway and its significance in the evolution of national parks and railway tourism in Canada.